StrawberryMoonshot/strawberrymoonstruck/slidebook.md

 ---
-title: Slidebook: Start with the Moon
+title: "Slidebook: Start with the Moon"
 nav_order: 1
 ---